 - Seating requirements and computer configurations are similar to those necessary for standard CAN.

 - Similar to the real-time captioning seen on TV.

 - May be projected on a screen and made available to the entire class.

 - Requires a highly trained specialist.

-Distance learning recently has become a viable opportunity.
+Online learning recently has become a viable opportunity.
 With more class sections becoming available through distance learning, making sure accessibility is achieved will require communication between the host and remote site.
 Collaboration will be necessary between sites to ensure services are in place.
 Emergent technology may allow for notetaking services to be done either remotely or at the host site and electronically sent out to all students concerned.

 This PEPNet Tipsheet was compiled by Kim Brecklein, English Specialist, Tulsa Community College, Tulsa, Oklahoma.

 If you have any further questions on this topic, about working with an individual who is deaf or hard of hearing, or would like more information, contact: